JLanzuisi/Jack-SB/about-author-acknowledge.md

 Dame, for believing in my fiction writing when no one else did.

-The 'lunch bunch' at the University of Notre Dame: Carol Wambeke, Augusto de la Torre, Marie and Scott van der Linde.
+The 'lunch bunch' at the University of Notre Dame: Carol Wambeke, Augusto de la Torre, Marie and Scott Vander Linde.
 We came from different parts of the world, connected, and became life-long friends.

 Tim Crain, the first of my close friends to whom I confessed.
 We remain